juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 }
 ```

-In the `ngOnInit` we then activate the proper style.
-(Note this is not the most intelligent code, but it's simple enough so you get the idea :wink:).
+In the `ngOnChanges` we the `style` input property changes, we properly adjust our style flags.
+(Note this is by far not the most intelligent code, but it's simple enough so you get the idea :wink:).

 Here's an example to play around with.